 The other day, I had a delightfully long bath and did not let the water out of the tub at the end of it.
-There’s gotta be a use for that water, despite not being connected to a grey-water recovery system, where wash water can be reused for other purposes (laundry, for instance) or watering the terrain.
+There’s gotta be a use for that water, despite not having a grey-water recovery system.
+Best used in homes and businesses that use a lot of water, this kind of water-saving system reuses wash water for flushing toilets, or watering the terrain.

 Of course, then I get the No Doubt “Bathwater” song stuck in my head.

 Here are things you can do with your old bath water before you pull that plug:

 - While it’s still warm, if you are so ambitious, you can mop the floor.
 Just add vinegar.